 As the base of the mountain, Snowmass Village has a very traditional and welcoming ski village atmosphere.
 This is a good place to start for snowboarding in Snowmass.

 Snowmass provides free s’mores on select evenings at the seasonal fire pits, and at the Snowmass Mall.

 Buttermilk, although has few competitors, is world-renowned for having hosted the Winter X-Games three times.
 There are many beginner and intermediate runs in the park.
 Aspen Mountain does not allow beginners to ski.

 Although Aspen Highlands may be a more advanced ski area, it does have beginner and intermediate skiing.

-The town of Aspen, Colorado, at the base of Aspen Mountain, attracts high wattage celebrities.
+The town of Aspen, Colorado, at the base of Aspen Mountain, attracts high-wattage celebrities.
 Many famous people own property in this area including Hollywood superstars and famous athletes.
-It is a popular day-trip destination from Denver, even without the skiing.
+It is a popular day-trip destination from Denver, even without skiing.